-- who have been diagnosed with asthma, and prescribed a reliever inhaler - who have been prescribed a reliever inhaler - for whom written parental consent for use of the emergency inhaler has been given.
+- who have been prescribed a reliever inhaler - for whom written parental consent for use of the emergency inhaler has been given.

 Information on the use of the emergency inhaler will be recorded in a child's individual healthcare plan.

 Barndale House School are not required to hold an inhaler - this is a discretionary power enabling them to do so if they wish.
 Those which choose to keep an emergency inhaler will use the guidance below to establish a protocol for its use.